lowrycode/table-tennis-league/README.md

 The [**Project Planning**](readme-resources/planning.md) document explains my rationale and personal goals for the project.
 It also includes Entity Relationship Diagrams (ERDs) to show the database design.

-Planning has been categorised into 3 distinct stages of development:
+Planning was categorised into three distinct stages of development.
+Each stage is outlined below, along with its rationale and completion status:

 **STAGE 1: Information and Contact (COMPLETED)**
 - Website displays key information about the league.